How To Bet On Tennis

 |13 ATP 500 Series||Events include Dubai, Queens Club, China|

 |39 ATP 250 Series||Event include Qatar, Brisbane, Nottingham, .|

 The ATP Challenger Tour is the second tier of men's professional tennis.
 Players ranked outside the world’s top-80 and former juniors making their way in the game frequent this tour.
 Success on the Challenger Tour will earn a player enough ranking points to either enter the qualifying draw or the main draw of an ATP tour event.

 It is not unusual to see familiar faces playing on this tour, and over the years many big names in tennis have dipped in and out of the Challenger Tour due to a drop in rankings including Andre Agassi, Goran Ivanisevic, Lleyton Hewitt, Richard Gasquet, Marcos Baghdatis and Bernard Tomic.

 ITF Futures Tour

-Prior to the establishment of the WTA, female pros played on the Virginia Slims and Women’s Grand Prix tours, and these would both be absorbed into Billie Jean King’s fledgling organization.
+Prior to the establishment of the WTA, female pros played on the Virginia Slims and Women’s Grand Prix tours, with both being absorbed into Billie Jean King’s fledgling organisation.
 The WTA would go from strength-to-strength and it has subsequently grown into the strongest women’s professional sporting governing body in the world.